jkotlinski/forth-strfmt/README.md

+printf ( n*x c-addr u -- )

+Prints n*x using the format string at c-addr u.

-strfmt ( n*x c-addr1 u1 c-addr2 -- c-addr2 u3 )
+sprintf ( n*x c-addr1 u1 c-addr2 -- c-addr2 u3 )

-Prints into buffer c-addr2 using the format string at c-addr1 u. caddr-2 u3 is the resulting string.
+Prints n*x into buffer c-addr2 using the format string at c-addr1 u. caddr-2 u3 is the resulting string.

 The format string contains ordinary characters (except %), which are